TSGU-OSC/-/README.en.md

 - ☘️ Event Details: [For event details, please click](./event/README.md)

 ***

 # Warehouse

 ***

 📢 This openharmony community has 11 repositorys in total, and the following is the introduction and navigation of each repository.

 - [Gobang](https://gitee.com/TSGU-OSC/gobang)    This is a Gobang game writen in C + + and EasyX  graphics library.

 - [Best Code Competition](https://gitee.com/TSGU-OSC/BCC)    Tianjin Sino-German University of Applied Technology Open Source Community Best Code PR Competition.

 - [ffmpeg_learn](https://gitee.com/TSGU-OSC/ffmpeg_learn)    Audio and video codec program ffmpeg command line and development tutorial repository.

 - [2048Game](https://gitee.com/TSGU-OSC/2048-game)    2048 small game, in the limited space of the composition of larger numbers of games, using C + + and easyx graphics library.

 - [AiOS](https://gitee.com/TSGU-OSC/ai-os)    Self-writing operating system, records the process of learning operating system from scratch, and the creation process of AIOs.

 - [Qt](https://gitee.com/TSGU-OSC/qt)    This is a place to share and learn about Qt projects.

-- [Open source community](https://gitee.com/TSGU-OSC/Root)    Learn to exchange open source knowledge and help students who are interested in open source culture understand open source.
+- [Open source communit](https://gitee.com/TSGU-OSC/Root)    Learn to exchange open source knowledge and help students who are interested in open source culture understand open source.

 - [Simple data structure](https://gitee.com/TSGU-OSC/simple-data-structure)    Simple data structures are a repository for the implementation and algorithms of basic data structures.

 - [Java_Projects](https://gitee.com/TSGU-OSC/Java_Projects)    Includes some Java language projects and exercises.

 - [Community management system](https://gitee.com/TSGU-OSC/management-system)    It is a community management system based on Java and front-end technology.

 - [C_C++](https://gitee.com/TSGU-OSC/C_)    This repository is mainly used to store and share our experiences and achievements in C language and C + + programming.
 Here, we are committed to providing a series of code examples, from basic syntax interpretation to complex project practice, covering the full range of C and C + + learning areas.

+- [OpenConverter](https://gitee.com/TSGU-OSC/OpenConverter)    Is a software based on FFmpeg source code, Qt open source framework, it provides some simple to use tools, can easily convert, edit and process audio and video files.

 ***